Planning a trip to London?

 Kids ages 5-15 qualify for the child price.
 Kids under age 5 are free.
 The London Pass offers a wide variety of attractions to accommodate many different interests.

 I find that my kids (ages 14 and 11) have a short attention span at some attractions.
-They don’t always like the same places I do, so we have to compromise.
-The London Pass allows you to spend as much or as little time as you like at any attraction, and then move on to the next for one set price.
+They don't always like the same places I do, so we have to compromise.
+With London Pass, you could pop into a museum or cathedral for just a few minutes and then move on without feeling like you didn't get your money's worth.

 You can also divide and conquer.
 If older kids want to visit the Churchill War Rooms with one parent while younger kids visit the London Zoo with another parent, you can easily do that with The London Pass, without buying separate admissions.